hadronized/strongly-typed-thoughts.net/media/blog/aoc-18.md

 I’ll just show the traversal because the rest is not really interesting for that puzzle:

 ```
--- The graph encodes the relationship in reverse: it maps every node their list of dependencies.
+-- The graph encodes the relationship in reverse: it maps each node its list of dependencies.
--- So if we have something like A -> [], it means that the A node doesn’t have dependencies.
+-- So if we have something like A -> [], it means that the A node doesn’t have any dependency.
 type Graph = Map Step (Set Step)
 type Step = Char